Shibaken0618/entity-detection-cv/README.md

     }
   }

-### Training:
+### Training: (current nums are arbitrary)
-- 1800 training samples, 200 validation samples
+- x training samples, y validation samples
 - Stochastic gradient descent with 0.9 momentum and 0.0005 gradient decay
 - Learning rate of 0.002 with step decay using scheduler (0.1 every 3 epochs)
 - Batch size of 8